webry-com/vscode-links/README.md

 ### `links`

+An array of link objects with the properties:

 - **include:** Glob pattern to include files. _(string | string[])_
 - **exclude:** Glob pattern to exclude files.
 Will exclude even if a file is included. _(string | string[])_
 - **pattern:** Regex pattern to match links.
 Use `(?<link>ClickableText)` to define the clickable area if its different from the whole regex match. _(RegExp)_